renn0xtek9/Arithmos/doc/development/source/tutorial-settings.rst

 When opening the context, we provide the arguments on which the context depends.
-In case of :class:`DomainContextHandler`, which scatter plot uses, we can give it a :class:`Orange.data.Domain`.
+In case of :class:`DomainContextHandler`, which scatter plot uses, we can give it a :class:`Arithmos.data.Domain`.
 Whether a saved context can be reused is judged upon the presence of attributes in the domain.

-If the widget is constructed appropriately (that is, if it strictly uses :mod:`Orange.widgets.gui` controls instead of the Qt's), no other administration is needed to switch the context.
+If the widget is constructed appropriately (that is, if it strictly uses :mod:`Arithmos.widgets.gui` controls instead of the Qt's), no other administration is needed to switch the context.

 Except for declaring the context settings, that is.
 Scatter plot has this in